-Tatis Jr. will have plenty of people to celebrate with.
+Fernando Jr. will have plenty of people to celebrate with.
 His dreams will only be beginning, but for his parents, it will be the culmination of a life-long desire.
 Their son has fulfilled his dreams, and they’ve helped clear the path.

 “It is very special for me.
 To be close to him, it’s a very special moment,” Tatis Sr. said.
 “Watching him play and seeing everything he can do in baseball is amazing.
 Every day I just want to be there for him, teaching him the right way to get there.
 (JJ Cooper - Baseball America - 5/04/2018)

-Tatis played the entirety of the 10-6 loss to the U.S. squad, contributing a pair of hits, a stolen base and a run scored.
+In 2018, Tatis represented the Padres in the All-Star Futures game.
+He played the whole game in a 10-6 loss to the U.S. squad, contributing a pair of hits, a stolen base, and a run scored.

 Jan 14, 2019: It's been a while since the Padres entered a season with a highly touted youngster set for significant time at shortstop.
 This year, they have two.
-To be clear, Fernando Tatis Jr. is San Diego's shortstop of the future.
+Fernando Tatis Jr. is San Diego's shortstop of the future.
 Tatis is the No. 2 prospect in all of baseball, according to MLB Pipeline, and he's going to take the reins at some point this season.